ietf-wg-spice/draft-ietf-spice-use-cases/draft-ietf-spice-use-cases.md

 - Identifying actors in a supply chain and linking them with legal entity information

+## IoT, Control Systems, and Critical Infrastructure Credentials

+TODO IOT etc use cases

 ## Credentials related to Authenticity and Provenance

-Due to a proliferation of AI generated or modified content, there has been an increased need to provide the ability to establish the provenance of digital material.
-Questions of authenticity and the means of creation (human created, machine assited, machine created) also abound, and in cases where AI generated content, providing the model information related to the generation of that content is becoming increasingly important.
+Due to a proliferation of AI-generated or modified content, there is an increased need to provide the ability to establish the provenance of digital materials.
+Questions of authenticity and the means of creation (human created, machine assited, machine created) also abound.
+In cases where an AI created the content, providing the model information related to the generation of that content is becoming increasingly important.

 Common use cases include:

-- Understanding if a received piece of media is human created, and that the content is authorized for certain uses.
+- Determining whether a received piece of media is human created, and that the content is authorized for certain uses.
 - Providing the ability to trace training materials for LLMs and similar models to output
 - Understanding if media was created by an authoritative or trustworthy source

+## Offline exchange of credentials

+TODO offline exchange use case

+## Embedding Credentials

+TODO embedding credentials use case

-## Others
+## Digital Wallets

-TBD
+TODO digital wallet use case

 # Security Considerations